-The overall authority for direction and control within Illinois of the response to a pandemic influenza outbreak rests with the Governor.
-Article V, Section 6 of the Illinois Constitution of 1970 and the Governor Succession Act (15 ILCS 5/1) identify the officers next in line of succession in the following order: the Lieutenant Governor; the elected Attorney General; the elected Secretary of State; the elected Comptroller; the elected Treasurer; the President of the Senate; and the Speaker of the House of Representatives.
-The Governor is assisted in the exercise of direction and control activities by the staff of the Governor's office and the coordination of response activities by IEMA.
-The State Emergency Operations Center (EOC) is the strategic direction and control point for Illinois' response to an emergency medical incident.
+The overall authority for direction and control within Illinois of the response to a pandemic influenza outbreak rests with the governor.
+Article V, Section 6 of the Illinois Constitution of 1970 and the Governor Succession Act (15 ILCS 5/1) identify the officers next in line of succession in the following order: the lieutenant governor, the elected attorney general, the elected secretary of state, the elected comptroller, the elected treasurer, the president of the Senate and the speaker of the House of Representatives.
+The governor is assisted in the exercise of direction and control activities by the staff of the Office of the Governor and the coordination of response activities by IEMA.
+The State Incident Response Center (SIRC) is the strategic direction and control point for Illinois' response to an emergency medical incident.

-The overall authority for direction and control for the resources of IDPH that respond to a pandemic influenza outbreak is the Director of Public Health.
-The line of succession for the Director of Public Health is the Assistant Director.
-The Director is assisted in the coordination of pandemic influenza response activities by the Deputy Director, Office of Health Protection; Chief, Division of Infectious Diseases and other designated staff.
+The overall authority for direction and control for the resources of IDPH that respond to a pandemic influenza outbreak is the state public health director.
+The line of succession for the state public health director is the assistant director, followed by the chief of staff.
+The director is assisted in the coordination of pandemic influenza response activities by the deputy director, Office of Health Protection; chief, Division of Infectious Diseases; deputy director, Office of Preparedness and Response; and other designated staff.